gbif/data-blog/content/post/2020-02-21-gbif-occurrence-license-processing.md

 in which case we have given the occurrences the license supplied by the publisher in the meta-data, **which has to be one of the 3 supported creative commons licenses**.

-We are in the process of contacting publishers in which their occurrence licenses disagrees dicerbably from the license on the individual occurrence records.
+We are in the process of contacting publishers where their occurrence licenses disagrees discernibly from the license on the individual occurrence records.

 ## Multimedia licenses not changed!

-None of the above dicussion will have any change to **images**, **video**, or **audio** licenses given to GBIF.
+None of the above discussion will have any change to **images**, **video**, or **audio** licenses given to GBIF.
 These types of licenses have always been parsed individually.
 See this [post](https://data-blog.gbif.org/post/gbif-multimedia/) for more information about GBIF multimedia licenses.